JieqiongorJoana/SF-Bay-Area-Bike-Sharing-Data/index.md

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.

+### Motivation
-### Bike sharing programs usually have a problem of unbalanced stations where the number of trips from these stations is higher than the number of trips to these stations (or vice versa).
-So, out research question is: What is the net change in the bike stock (bikes returned - bikes taken) at a specific station at a specific hour in San Francisco?
+Bike sharing programs usually have a problem of unbalanced stations where the number of trips from these stations is higher than the number of trips to these stations (or vice versa).

+### Research Question
+What is the net change in the bike stock (bikes returned - bikes taken) at a specific station at a specific hour in San Francisco?

 Markdown is a lightweight and easy-to-use syntax for styling your writing.
 It includes conventions for